 Most people probably have one checking and one savings account — but I’ve had four total accounts until just recently.

-Use multiple bank accounts to save more money in 2018
+Use multiple bank accounts to save more money

 Let me give you a brief overview of the strategy that I’ve used for years, but keep reading to find out why I decided to switch things up for 2018 — and how it’s already working.